- About Us

 Eligibility and UA Graduate College Requirements:

-A candidate must be a graduate student at The University of Arizona studying in a space science/engineering-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
+A candidate must be a graduate student at The University of Arizona pursuing a STEM degree in a space science/engineering-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
 In addition, applicants must meet UA Graduate College fellowship eligibility requirements to be considered for an award.

 Application and Selection Process:

-To apply, complete and return Application Form and Questionnaire, two letters of recommendation, transcripts, and any letters of support from outreach partners to the Space Grant Program Office (Room 349 of the Kuiper Space Sciences Building), by March 31, 2014.
+To apply, complete and return Application Form and Questionnaire, two letters of recommendation, transcripts, and any letters of support from outreach partners to the Space Grant Program Office (Room 349 of the Kuiper Space Sciences Building), by February 29, 2016.
 Applications must be signed by your Department Head to verify acceptance of the terms of the required cost share.
 The University of Arizona/NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology and support of NASA's mission.
-Awards will be announced in April 2014.
+Awards will be announced on or before March 15, 2016.

 For further information, contact Susan A. Brew, Arizona Space Grant Consortium Program Coordinator at (520) 621-8556, or e-mail firstname.lastname@example.org.

 * One mechanism for educational outreach is the Space Grant/Land Grant Geospatial Extension Program.
 The goal of the Geospatial Extension Program is to bridge the gap between geospatial research and technology and its use by the general public through a partnership between NASA and the education outreach network provided by Cooperative Extension.
 Strong consideration will be given to applicants that promote partnerships with University of Arizona Cooperative Extension and incorporate remote sensing and spatial analysis in both their educational outreach and research.
-For more information, please research the Cooperative Extension website and then contact Barron Orr who is a Professor and Geospatial Extension Specialist and an Arizona Space Grant Consortium Associate Director.
+For more information, please research the Cooperative Extension website and then contact Barron Orr who is a Professor and Geospatial Extension Specialist and an Arizona Space Grant Consortium Associate Director, currently pursuing a Marie Curie Fellowship in Spain but available by email.